sladewatkins/setup-scripts/README.md

 Copy, paste, then run this command in **Terminal.app**.
 Keep in mind, it's setting up the Terminal and all apps on the system to act like me, not you.
 I would actually recommend you fork this repo and change the scripts yourself first.

+NOTE: After the script installs Homebrew, you may need to rerun the script again.
+Push up on the keyboard a couple times until you see it again, or just CMD+V the script address below.
+Should come right back and eventually continue where it left off!

 ```
 /bin/bash -c "$(curl -fsSL https://setup.sladewatkins.com/mac)"
 ```